jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 1. How does Richard Stallman react at the end of the movie to the success of the Linux kernel to the exclusion of the GNU toolchain?

-1. What is the main difference between *"Free Software"* and *"Open Source"*?
+1. What is the main difference between *"Free Software"* and *"Open Source Software"*?

 ### Podcast Questions